KashaketCompany/php4delphi/readme.txt

 This is a source-only release of php4Delphi.
-It includes design-time and run-time packages for Delphi 5 through Delphi Berlin
+It includes design-time and run-time packages for Delphi 2007 through Delphi Berlin

 History:
-7.4.1 Mar 2019

-* Added unicode support

-7.4 Feb 2019
+7.4 Mar 2019

 * Compatible with PHP 5.5.0
 * Compatible with PHP 5.6.0
-* Compatible with PHP 5.6
+* Compatible with PHP 5.6.x
 * Compatible with Delphi 2011, XE8, Seattle, Berlin
-* Added Partial Unicode Support
+* Added unicode support

 7.3 Jan 2019